RVers Guide to Eating Local While on the Road

 Follow Your Nose

-Commonly, stopping at a fast food restaurant is done out of convenience rather than preference.
-If you prefer to have a superb foods, you should simply go where the food is!
+Commonly, stopping at a fast-food restaurant is done out of convenience rather than preference.
+If you prefer to have superb food, you should simply go where the food is!

 Another helpful resource is Urban Farm Online which can show you what sort of farm-to-table restaurants (and more) are in your path of RV travel.
 Just be ready to make a few detours here and there to find the best food.

 It’s important to keep the fuel tank in your fifth wheel motorhome topped up while on the road, but don’t neglect to keep your own tank topped up with clean, wholesome food.
 Urban Farm Online shows you all the best options for farmer’s markets, local food restaurants, community shared agriculture plots, and more!